pmd/pmd/docs/pages/pmd/userdocs/extending/writing_java_rules.md

 {% include note.html content="Ideally most of what is written in this document would be directly in the Javadocs of the relevant classes.
 This is not the case yet." %}

-{% include warning.html content="There are still many topics missing, e.g. tree traversal using NodeStreams, using metrics, using type resolution, ..." %}

 This page covers the specifics of writing a rule in Java.
 The basic development process is very similar to the process for XPath rules, which is described in [Your First Rule](pmd_userdocs_extending_your_first_rule.html#rule-development-process).